 In honor of our Gauley River Canyon Nature Preserve, Bridge Brew Works brewed a Belgian Pale Ale in time for “Gauley Season!”
 The Gauley River in West Virginia is recognized by paddlers as one of the top ranked rivers in the world.
-Gauley Season is Sept 8 through Oct 22, when the release of Summersville Lake begins and brings Gauley River to its peak rafting flows.
+Gauley Season begins in September (lasting 6 weeks), when the release of Summersville Lake begins and brings Gauley River to its peak rafting flows.
 While riding the river this Gauley Season, be sure to check out the 6 mile stretch protected by the West Virginia Land Trust!

 Beer description: This one off specialty Belgian-style Pale Ale has a slightly hazy copper color, with a fruity aroma, and toasty smooth light caramel flavor of fruity black pepper with a balanced hop bitterness.
 (5% ABV)

 Beer description: This mahogany hued wheat beer, of the Weizenbock style, has the aroma of spicy clove, banana, and dark stone fruit.
 It has a complex malt barley and wheat flavor with hints of chocolate, fruit, and spice.
 (8% ABV / 16 IBU)

 Seldom Seen Saison (summer 2016)